Estimation and Inference for Moments of Ratios with Robustness against Large Trimming Bias: Introduction

-We are not the first to develop a method of trimming bias correction for moments of ratios of the form $E[B/A]$.
-Particularly, \cite{yang:2014} and \cite{chaudhuri/hill:2016} consider the case of trimming tail observations in terms of the fraction $B/A$.\footnote{\citet[][Appendix G]{chaudhuri/hill:2016b} also mention the case of denominator trimming.} In contrast, we consider the case of trimming close-to-zero observations in terms of the denominator $A$.
-There are two motivations for taking our approach to trimming based on $A$ as opposed to $B/A$.
-First, our aim is to provide means to improve the estimation method used commonly by researchers who, often motivated by \cite{crump2009dealing}, trim close-to-zero observations in terms of the denominator $A$.
-Second, more importantly, we can exploit the information about the joint distribution between the numerator $B$ and the denominator $A$ by considering the case where trimming is based on the denominator $A$ instead of the fraction $B/A$.
-The smoothness of this joint distribution determines the extent of the trimming bias correction.
-More smoothness allows for better bias correction, which in turn allows for larger trimming and hence smaller variances or faster rates of convergence.
-This advantage we provide in this paper is made possible by trimming based on $A$ rather than on $B/A$.
+\cite{yang:2014} and \cite{chaudhuri/hill:2016} consider the case of trimming tail observations in terms of the fraction $B/A$.\footnote{ \citet[][Appendix G]{chaudhuri/hill:2016b} also mention the case of denominator trimming. {Considering the case in which $A=A(X)$ and $B=B(X)$ depend on covariates, \citet{khan/tamer:2010} propose to trim observations based on $X$.}} In contrast, we consider the case of trimming close-to-zero observations in terms of the denominator $A$.\footnote{\citet[][pg.
+2125]{graham2012identification} informally suggest a similar approach in the context of correlated random coefficient panel models.} The twin motives for our taking this approach to trimming based on $A$ as opposed to $B/A$ are: First, we aim to provide means to improve the estimation method used commonly by researchers who, often motivated by \cite{crump2009dealing} and others, trim close-to-zero observations in terms of the denominator $A$.
+Second, more importantly, while the bias from trimming based on $B/A$ can be approximated based on tail shapes as in \cite{yang:2014} and \cite{chaudhuri/hill:2016}, the bias from trimming based on the denominator $A$ can be approximated based on the conditional expectation function $a \mapsto \mathbb{E}[B|A=a]$.
+This is why, as emphasized above, we do not need to rely on restrictions on tail behaviors of the heavy-tailed distribution.
+Furthermore, the smoothness of this function determines the extent to which the trimming bias can be corrected.
+Greater smoothness allows for better bias correction, which in turn allows for larger trimming and hence smaller variances or faster rates of convergence.
+This advantage is made possible by trimming based on the denominator $A$ rather than on the fraction $B/A$.

-As our paper considers a different approach from those of \cite{yang:2014} and \cite{chaudhuri/hill:2016} as discussed above, a fair comparison is not feasible to make.
-With this said, we would like to acknowledge that \cite{yang:2014} and \cite{chaudhuri/hill:2016} consider theoretically more general frameworks than our framework in the sense that their bias correction methods are not restricted to the case of observing the joint distribution of $(A,B)$.
-On the other hand, within our restrictive framework of observing the joint distribution of $(A,B)$, our approach can correct a larger trimming bias and can improve convergence rates when a higher extent of smoothness of this joint distribution is assumed.
-We note these tradeoffs between our method and the related existing methods in the literature.